lxjwlt/object-bee/README.md

 }
 ```

-The code becomes more meanful and readable.
+The code becomes more meaningful and readable.

 ## Installation